-Now locate the blower after opening the furnace door.
+Locate the blower after opening the furnace door.
 The motor will usually be at the center of the blower.

-Step 3 – Removing the Blower
+Step 3 - Remove the Blower

 If the blower is restricting access to the motor, unbolt the blower and take it out.
 If you have unimpeded access to the motor, simply unbolt it from the furnace and remove it.
 In case something else like the electrical box is in the way, then take that out first and then the blower.